DiogoSoares3/Machine-Learning-Challenge/README.md

 - Containerize the API.
 Make a Dockerfile to build an image for the web service (API) and run a docker-compose file to orchestrate the images related to the PostgreSQL database and the web service.

+- Deploy on a cloud service like AWS, GCP or Azure.

 ### Question 15

 If the model is in production, how would you monitor it?